BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > Having the schema file set up in your IDE will help you write the blueprint file correctly, without having to guess the structure or wonder if you're missing something.
 A few minor features, such as `ModName` (to replace the string used for your mod's name) are only documented by the JSON schema.
 {.is-info}

 Following are the main components of the MCM schema.
-Don't stress over this too much, the schema file will guide you when writing JSONs.
+Don't stress over this too much, the schema file will guide you when writing blueprints.

-- **Organizational structure**: The schema defines a hierarchical organization using `Tabs` and `Sections`:
+- **Organizational structure**: the MCM Schema defines a hierarchical organization using `Tabs` and `Sections`:
   - `Tabs`: Serve as top-level organizational units in the MCM menu.
 Each tab can exclusively contain either `Sections` or standalone `Settings`.
     - `Sections`: Sub-divisions within tabs to group related settings.